-Active ingredient in this medicine: trimethoprim + sulfamethoxazole
+Active ingredients: trimethoprim + sulfamethoxazole

-What this medicine is for
+What it is used for

 INDICATIONS AS AT 01 MARCH 2002 : Upper and lower respiratory tract infections; renal and urinary tract infections; genital tract infections; gastrointestinal tract infections; skin and wound infections; septicaemias, and other infections caused by sensitive organisms.

 A wither round biconvex tablet embossed "SEPTRIN" and scored on one face, the other face plain.

 Sulfonamide antibiotic allergy - Australasian Society of Clinical Immunology and Allergy (ASCIA)

 Sulfonamide antibiotics can cause allergic reactions, ranging from mild rash to severe blistering rash through to anaphylaxis, the most dangerous type of allergic reaction.

 Read more on ASCIA – Australasian Society of Clinical Immunology and Allergy website